 Call your local poison control center for specific instructions.
 Be prepared to give the exact name of the chemical, if you have it.
 However, do not delay flushing the eye first.

-A black eye is often a minor injury, but it can also appear when there is significant eye injury or head trauma.
-A visit to the doctor or an eye specialist may be required to rule out serious injury, particularly if you're not certain of the cause of the black eye.
+A black eye is often a minor injury.
+But this bruising also can be the result of a significant eye injury or head trauma.
+A visit to the doctor or an eye specialist might be needed to rule out serious injury, particularly if you're not sure what caused the black eye.

 For a black eye:

-If the injury occurred during one of your child's routine activities, such as a sport, follow up by investing in an ounce of prevention — protective goggles or unbreakable glasses are vitally important.
+If the injury happened during one of your child's routine activities, such as a sport, follow up by investing in an ounce of prevention — protective goggles or unbreakable glasses are vitally important.

 Reviewed by: Jonathan H. Salvin, MD